MicrosoftDocs/dynamics365smb-docs/business-central/reports-saving-reusing-settings.md

 From the **Report Settings** page, you can create a new settings from scratch or you can make a copy and modify existing settings.
 To modify the options and filters for a settings, choose the **Edit** action.

 > [!NOTE]
-> The saved settings feature on reports is only relevant when the SaveValues property of the request page is set to Yes.
-The SaveValues property property is set in the development environment.
+> The saved settings feature on reports is only relevant when the [SaveValues property](https://docs.microsoft.com/en-us/dynamics-nav/savevalues-property) of the request options page is set to `Yes`.
+The **SaveValues** property is set in the development environment.

 > [!Important]
 > If you create a saved settings item for all users, and it has the same name as an existing saved settings for a specific user, then that user will not be able to use the saved settings that is assigned to everyone.
 In the Saved Settings field on the report request page, the user will see two saved settings options with the same name.
 However, no matter which option he chooses, the user-specific saved settings will be used.